Historical Cafes and Contemporary Bars in Torino

 Chocolate therapy at Guido Gobino

 Guido Gobino is a popular chocolate shop where you can do an elegant artisanal chocolate tasting (and have your second Bicerin) at the iconic orange and black tables set up outside.
 They are serious about cocoa here.
 It is a place to indulge your own sweet tooth and pick up some gifts to take back home.
-The café is near the famous Egyptian museum; you should book tickets online ahead of time to be sure you do not make the same mistake we did.
+The main café (so-called Bottega) is near the famous Egyptian museum; you should book tickets online ahead of time to be sure you do not make the same mistake we did.
 Alas, if you miss the museum for any reason, do be sure to make yourself feel better with some gourmet chocolate.

 Previous